-To be able to setup SSL in Azure App Service, we’ll need a pfx-certificate.
+To be able to setup SSL/TLS in Azure App Service, we’ll need a pfx-certificate.
 Use the following command to create the required pfx-file.
 You will be prompted to enter a password which you’ll also need to use when uploading the pfx to Azure.

 openssl pkcs12 -inkey domain-name.key -in domain-name.pem -export -out domain-name.pfx

 Now that we have our certificate, go to your Azure App Service and navigate to “Settings > SSL Settings > Private Certificates (.pfx)”.